JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 The default view is by “Organizations”, a table with 3 columns will display:

 * 1st column named "Organization": The external organization in which API access has been granted.
 * 2nd column named "Applications": The number of applications belonging to the organization from which API access has been granted.
 * 3rd column named "Access Granted Date": The initial date the Organization was granted access.

 If you click on the “Applications” tab, a table with 3 columns will display:

 * 1st column named "Applications": The name of the application using the API.
 * 2nd column named "Organization": The external organization where the application belongs to in which API access has been granted.
 * 3rd column named "Access Granted Date": The initial date the application had access to the API.

 <!--StartFragment-->

 ### Revoke Access to an API

 <!--EndFragment-->

+API Admins, and Organization Administrators can revoke access to external organizations using an API, effectively being able to undo the process of granting access of an API to an external organization, enhancing API Manager’s capabilities to ensure API traffic, quotas and other sensible factors are being managed as per company policy.

+The scope of the API Admin and Organization Administrator are the same as highlighted above:
+An API Admin has complete permission to revoke access to any API belonging to any organization.
+An Organization Administrator has permission to revoke access to APIs that belong to an Organization where the user has an Organization Administrator permission.